Exercise: Getting Started with Playwright

 Completed

-Let’s begin by installing Playwright, then we explore the tool and validate that we can run the example tests that come when installing Playwright.
+Let’s begin by installing Playwright, then let's explore the tool and validate that we can run the example tests that come when installing Playwright.

 Start by opening the terminal and creating a new directory for your project.
-Playwright can also be installed in an existing project but for this workshop we create a new one.
-Let's call it learn-playwright.
+You can also install Playwright in an existing project, but for this exercise, let's create a new one and call it learn-playwright.

 mkdir learn-playwright